ibkuroyagi/dcase2022_task2_challenge_recipe/README.md

 # Anomalous Sound Detection with Pytorch
 This repository is a recipe for running the second-place method in Task 2 of the DCASE 2022 competition for the performance of anomalous sound detection systems.
 The method consists of two stages: a feature extractor that utilizes pseudo-anomalous data and an anomalous detector.
+Details of the method are written in [our Technical Report](https://dcase.community/documents/challenge2022/technical_reports/DCASE2022_Kuroyanagi_11_t2.pdf).

 ## Requirements
 - Python 3.9+
 - Cuda 11.3